 In addition to Last Updated information, it shows the Earliest Date to Collect you specified for the collection, and Days Missing This Quarter (the number of days in the current quarter for which your collection is missing data).

 Click the ellipsis icon, then select Status to open a dialog that shows the collection status for each day since the Earliest Date to Collect.
 Green segments indicate successful collections of data, while grey segments indicate data is missing for some days.
-If you mouse over a grey segment, HPE Consumption Analytics Portal displays the range of dates for that segment, making it easier for you to identify the range you need to enter when recollecting data.
+If you mouse over a grey segment, HPE Consumption Analytics platform displays the range of dates for that segment, making it easier for you to identify the range you need to enter when recollecting data.

 Starting collection manually